atiumcache/PF_forecast/docs/log_pf.md

 #### Update Single Particle
 The `update_single_particle` method takes in a particle's current state, and returns a new, updated state.

 The method calls out to our transition model's SDE system, which is broken up into deterministic and stochastic components.
 If `dt = 1`, then this process occurs once.
-Otherwise, finer granularity can be achieved by decreasing `dt`, but this comes with computational cost.
+Otherwise, finer granularity can be achieved by decreasing `dt`, but this comes with a proportional computational cost.

 #### Update All Particles
 The `update_all_particles` method calls out to `update_single_particle` for each particle.
 We use `jax.vmap` to map the function to a collection of iterable arguments: the current state vectors and beta values (t and dt remain constant for all particles).
 This is a vectorized function mapping.